guglielmo/svg2png-converter/README.rst

-Node HTTP server on port 8888, that converts an svg stream, passed as POST, into a PNG image.
+Node JS basic HTTP server on port 8888, that converts an svg stream, passed as POST, into a PNG image.

 Instructions
 ============